 • RAM;

 You can specify CPU and RAM overselling rates for the cluster and for each cluster node separately.
-Disk space ratios can be specified for the cluster storage and separately for the storage of each node.
-To calculate the available resource amount, VMmanager will multiply the actual amount by the specified rate.
+Disk space ratios can be specified:

 When a cluster node is connected, its overselling rates are the same by default as those of the cluster.
 If you change the rates for the cluster, they will not be changed for nodes already connected.
 The new rates only apply to new nodes.